 Almost daily I get emails from women who report some kind of miscommunication with their fertility doctors.
-Some of the most common misunderstandings relate to:
+Some of the most common misunderstandings seem to be:

-- Too short or too long times in-between the IVF rounds,
+- Too short or too long times in-between the treatments

-- Treatments which are determined by financial rather than the physiological realities,
+- Fertility treatments which are determined by financial rather than the physiological realities

 - Egg donation scheduled too late or too early in the process (in this post you can read why there are different recommendations for egg donation in Europe vs. the US), etc.